 In 2003, the two governments handed over control of the entire line to a private consortium, Transrail.
 Little investment has been put into the lines and they remains in poor condition.
 Services are erratic, and sometimes suspended for long periods.

-In 2011, TiZir, a joint venture of Eramet and Mineral Deposits Ltd, announced a project to construct a new 22km railway from its Grande Côte Mineral Sands extraction project to a junction with the existing line at Mékhé, with rehabilitation of the existing line from there to Dakar, a distance of around 100km for which TiZir would be the principal traffic generator.
+The mining company TiZir is currently constructing a new 22km railway from its Grande Côte Mineral Sands extraction project to a junction with the existing line at Mékhé, and funding the rehabilitation of the existing line from there to Dakar, a distance of around 100km.

-in 2012, a project was announced for a new standard gauge railway from Dakar to Bamako in Mali, which would largely replace the existing railway.
+In 2012, a project to upgrade the 1230km railway from Dakar to Bamako in Mali, which would include conversion to standard gauge.

 Flag image from CIA World Factbook